Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 Refer to [Set BMC Credentials](../system_configuration_service/Set_BMC_Credentials.md) for more information.

-The account database is automatically saved to the non-volatile settings partition
-\(`/nvram/redfish/redfish-accounts`\) any time an account or account policy is modified.
+The account database is automatically saved to the non-volatile settings partition (`/nvram/redfish/redfish-accounts`) any time an account or account policy is modified.
-The file is stored as a Redis command dump and is replayed \(if it exists\) any time the core Redfish schema is loaded via the `init` script.
+The file is stored as a Redis command dump and is replayed (if it exists) any time the core Redfish schema is loaded by the `init` script.
 If default accounts must be restored, then delete the Redis command dump and reboot the controller.

 ### List accounts